avacio/VeggieVengeance/README.md

 - The gameplay should be real-time (no lag).
 This included improving your collision handling using effective detection strategies.
 You should support dozens simultaneously moving main or background assets
 	- smooth collision detection for characters, platforms, spawned assets (bomb, bullets, projectiles)

-- The game should allow for some form of state saving for play ìreloadî.
+- The game should allow for some form of state saving for play ‚Äúreload‚Äù.
 Users should be able to pause and restart in a graceful (if not perfect) manner.
 	- matches can be paused and restart gracefully

-- The physical effects should be correctly integrated in time and should not be locked to the machineís speed by correctly handling the simulation time step and integration.
+- The physical effects should be correctly integrated in time and should not be locked to the machine‚Äôs speed by correctly handling the simulation time step and integration.

 - Stable game code supporting continuing execution and graceful termination.